AntonioHincapie/blog_app/README.md

 ## Getting Started

 - In this project, you will use migration files to build your schema.
+- Set up models.
+To start with, we have tables for Users, Posts, Comments, and Likes, which means we need a model for each one.
+You've already set the foreign key in the table schema but be sure to write it here too!
+- In this project, you will add validations to your models and create specs for them.

 ## Instalation
 - Clone repository.